JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Miscellaneous_Fragments.md

 ## IV

 1\.
-I proclaim the Airy_e_mâ-ishyô as the greatest of all authoritative prayers, O Spitama! as the most influential and helpful for progress; and may the Saoshya_n_ts (who would further us) use it and revere it.
+I proclaim the Airy<i>e</i>mâ-ishyô as the greatest of all authoritative prayers, O Spitama! as the most influential and helpful for progress; and may the Saoshya<i>n</i>ts (who would further us) use it and revere it.

 2\.
 I am speaking in accordance with it, O Spitama! and therefore I shall rule as sovereign over creatures which are mine, I who am Ahura Mazda.
-Let no one rule as Angra Mainyu [^1566] over realms that are his own, O Zarathu_s_tra Spitama!
+Let no one rule as Angra Mainyu [^1566] over realms that are his own, O Zarathu<i>s</i>tra Spitama!
 3. Let Angra Mainyu be hid beneath the earth [^1567].
 Let the Daêvas likewise <span id="p391">[<sup><small>p.
 391</small></sup>]</span> disappear.
 Let the dead arise (unhindered by these foes), and let bodily life be sustained in these now lifeless bodies.

 ## V

 1\.
-To Ahura Mazda, the radiant, the glorious, to the Bountiful Immortals, to Force well-shaped and stately, to the Blow of Victory, Ahura-given, to the Victorious Ascendency (which it secures), to the path of pleasantness, to the good Zarenuma_n_t [^1568], to the ‘Glowing’ Mountain made by Mazda, and to all the Yazads!
-2. We sacrifice to Ahura Mazda, the radiant, the glorious, and to the Bountiful Immortals who rule aright, who dispose (of all) aright, and to Force well-shaped and stately, and to the Blow of Victory, and to the Ascendency of Victory, and to the path of pleasantness, and to Zarenuma_n_t, the good, which Mazda created, and to the ‘Glowing’ Mount, and to every saint.
+To Ahura Mazda, the radiant, the glorious, to the Bountiful Immortals, to Force well-shaped and stately, to the Blow of Victory, Ahura-given, to the Victorious Ascendency (which it secures), to the path of pleasantness, to the good Zarenuma<i>n</i>t [^1568], to the ‘Glowing’ Mountain made by Mazda, and to all the Yazads!
+2. We sacrifice to Ahura Mazda, the radiant, the glorious, and to the Bountiful Immortals who rule aright, who dispose (of all) aright, and to Force well-shaped and stately, and to the Blow of Victory, and to the Ascendency of Victory, and to the path of pleasantness, and to Zarenuma<i>n</i>t, the good, which Mazda created, and to the ‘Glowing’ Mount, and to every saint.

 ## VI